monicah79/Metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> Give credit to  Nelson Sakwa the author of the original design.

 I would like to thank Microverse for giving me this opportunity to learn and everyone whose code was used.